DocumentDB for VS Code

 For a general overview of service discovery, see the Service Discovery documentation.

-The Manage Credentials feature allows you to view and manage which Azure accounts are being used for service discovery within the extension.
+The Manage Credentials feature allows you to view your Azure accounts, sign in to specific tenants, and add new accounts for service discovery.

 How to Access